Provide a simple worked example for the MO Template Editor that shows how modular archetypes can be combined.

 Archetypes may be combined into one template.
 The advantage of this is that archetype modules can be write once - use many times, in different report and user contexts.
 By way of example you may have the talked about top ten archetypes and a couple more that make up a fair chunk of the EHR content, and then choose to combine these in certain ways for certain situations.
-Thus a discharge summary could contain (at least) a current medication list, allergies and history of encounter; and the clinical coding department could receive an intial patient separation notice including a brief cut down history of encounter, while pharmacy could receive a list of added medications.
+Thus a discharge summary could contain (at least) a current medication list, allergies and history of encounter; and the clinical coding department could receive an initial patient separation notice including a brief cut down history of encounter, while pharmacy could receive a list of added medications.
 So this example shows the use case of combined archetype modules that comprise sometimes just parts of the originating archetypes.
 We have heard this use case in several places now.

 But let's start with a simple combination of archetypes into a Template.
 In this case - the apple archetype is joined with orange and mango archetypes and we will do some Gello enabled adding up of weight and cost.

-Some necessary files are located in CEN-Fruit.zip
+Some necessary files are located in CEN-Fruit.v1.zip

 - Create a new template in the template editor and call it 'CEN-Fruit.v1'

-- Either create two new archetypes yourself in another instance of the editor application, modelled on the mango and orange archetypes in the downloaded zip file; or choose to just bring them pre-made into the new Fruit template.
+- Either create two new archetypes yourself in another instance of the editor application, modeled on the mango and orange archetypes in the downloaded zip file; or choose to just bring them premade into the new Fruit template.
 In this case go File -> Add Archetypes from File , and then navigate to where you have your latest version of the apple archetype located.
 Click to add.
 This places the apple archetype below the 'CEN-Fruit.v1' archetype on the LHS.
 Repeat for 'CEN-Orange.v1.xml' and for 'CEN-Mango.v1.xml' in that order.